Loading image...Kiro

 Hooks

-Agent Hooks are powerful automation tools that streamline your development workflow by automatically executing predefined agent actions when specific events occur in your IDE.
+Agent hooks are powerful automation tools that streamline your development workflow by automatically executing predefined agent actions when specific events occur in your IDE.
 With hooks, you eliminate the need to manually request routine tasks and ensure consistency across your codebase.

-Agent Hooks transform your development workflow through intelligent automation.
+Agent hooks transform your development workflow through intelligent automation.
 By setting up hooks for common tasks, you can:

 • Maintain consistent code quality